safespring/docs/content/compute/connecting.md

 encrypted.
 To handle the return traffic you respectively set up routes for the IPs (hosts or networks) that you virtual machines should be able to communicate to the endpoint at Safespring.

-### Saferoute
-Saferoute is somewhat more work to set up but will give you a separate routing instance (VRF) in the SUNET/UNINETT MPLS network effectively giving you a port in your edge router to SUNET/UNINETT where all the traffic to your servers will be served.
-This is especially good if you have security policies at your site which enforces infrastructure to be behind a central firewall.
-You will also be able to pick which IP-addresses you want to use for your virtual machines in the Safespring infrastructure.

-Below we will describe both ways of connecting to you virtual instances.

 ## Site-to-site layer 3 VPN